IBM-Cloud/docs/services/mobileaccess/google-auth-web.md

 5. Click **Save**.

-## Implementing the {{site.data.keyword.amashort}} authorization flow using Google as identity provider
+## Implementing the Mobile Client Access authorization flow using Google as identity provider
 {: #google-auth-flow}

 The `VCAP_SERVICES` environment variable is created automatically for each {{site.data.keyword.amashort}} service instance and contains properties necessary for the authorization process.
 It consists of a JSON object and can be viewed by clicking  **Service Credentials**  tab in the {{site.data.keyword.amashort}} service dashboard.